maryammod/personal-website/content/posts/how-to-transfer-a-million-files-between-two-linux-computers.md

   * **\[user@]SRC_HOST:]file1**: it contains the address of the host files.

+  * **\[user@]DEST_HOST:]file2**: the location of the destination file or directory should mention here.

-  Sometimes the address of host files are not as simple and clear as we expect so, in this case, using "[tree" command](https://maryambafandkar.me/linux-tree-command) can be so helpful to find the location of data you need to work on it for your project.
+  Sometimes the address of host files is not as simple and clear as we expect so, in this case, using "[tree" command](https://maryambafandkar.me/linux-tree-command) can be SO helpful to find the location of data you need to work on it for your project.